 Home Health Patients (Overall)

 This is a union of the next three metrics, Home health Patients: Followed, Home health patients: 3 Months Prior, and Home health Patients: Last Claimed.
 As the name of the metric implies, this is an overall metric that provides a measure of the home health appropriate patients treated by the physician.
-Specifically, this is a number of physician's patients who were admitted to hospice care.
+Specifically, this is a number of physician's patients who were admitted to home health care.

 You can't add the three metrics to get the overall number.
 A single patient could be counted in one, two, or three of the other metrics, but would only be counted once in the overall metric.